-Mistakes like that have been made in the translation industry and are a great foundation for making a short list of mistakes that should and can be avoided.
+Mistakes like that have been made in marketing translation industry and are a great foundation for making a short list of mistakes that should and can be avoided.
 And the key expression here is “how to avoid them”.
 Here we go:

-Marketing content is precisely planned for specific personas, markets and products.
+International marketing strategy is precisely planned for specific personas, markets and products.
 It has to convey a consistent message and lay the ground for the products’ sale in the target market.
 And as some mistakes are even quite funny and make you remember the brand, would you trust such a brand if their content is translated in a messy, incorrect and literal way?
 Even though we are told not to, we judge books by their covers and the businesses by their website, products and marketing content quality.

 And yes, it seems that these days the awareness should stop people from using literal translation.
 In reality though, some marketing executives decide to use their own staff who happen to use the language in demand to translate the content.

 I speak three languages and a little bit of a fourth one.
 Would you trust me with translating your content into Polish, just because I am from Poland and I speak Polish and English?
 Please don’t.
 I’m not that good.

 The solution is to let your marketing content be translated by a carefully chosen marketing translation agency, equipped with the tools, processes and the right people, of course, that ensure your content's professional translation.
 Marketing content translation often includes transcreation.
 This cannot be a literal translation.
 If you don’t use experts, you might end up just like Electrolux.
 It would suck, wouldn’t it?

 You can avoid literal translation by using language translation services to do the job.
 The same goes for cultural nuances.